Its-Shinde4241/IntelliRoom/Readme.md

 # IntelliRoom 🚀

-A collaborative real-time code editor with integrated compilation and execution capabilities.
+A code editor with integrated compilation and execution capabilities.
 Built with React, TypeScript, Node.js, and Prisma.

 ## 📸 Demo